agmic/2020-Planning/sponsors/sponsor_contract.md

 An invoice will be sent to the address above upon reception of the signed contract.
 All payments will be managed by foreningen “BSides Aarhus”.

-Payments are to be paid no later than 30 days before the conference dates for the contract to be valid and to be able to appear as a sponsor in the sponsoring material.
+Payments are to be paid no later than 14 days after signing this contract for this contract to be valid and to be able to appear as a sponsor in the sponsoring material.
 Your sponsor logo will be made visible on our web page when payment has been received.

 \* \* \*